nikolio/adnotium/README.md

 The ideal system/utility should be in two parts.

-The first part html/css/js comment ui form (as hugo partial):
+The first part html/css/js comment ui form (as hugo partial)an html form that users would submit their comments with, for a given static site article

-* an html form that users would submit their comments with, for a given static site article.
-It would use vanilla js to post the json response by making a simple http post using fetch, or by a nojs http form submit post from the browser.
-It would use a form url.
+* It would use vanilla js to post the json response by making a simple http post using fetch, or by a nojs http form submit post from the browser.
+It would _require_ a form url to email service for such.

-  * Som
+* Sending an email (without using any smtp server) from the browser to the email's destination smtp server.
+We don't really care if it lands in the spam folder.
+Use of fingerprinting ip/browser/device/etc to prevent abuse when receiving/filtering, that would be auto discarded if the received message is not abusive.
+This way we don't need the "cloud"/someone else computer for receiving the comments.

 The second part (sh script/nodejs):